Maverik Center: Present

-Past

-The arena used to be home to the Utah Freezz of the World Indoor Soccer League from 1999 to 2001.

-The PBR hosted a Built Ford Tough Series event at the E Center in 2007; it was the PBR's first stop in the Salt Lake City area since 2000, when they visited the Delta Center.

-In indoor football, the arena previously hosted the Utah Warriors of the National Indoor Football League from 2003 to 2004.
-In the 2010 season, the E Center became the home for the re-launched Arena Football League's version of the Utah Blaze (formerly the Utah Valley Thunder) that ceased operations when the AFL declared bankruptcy and suspended operations in 2009.
-However, the Blaze returned to their old home at the EnergySolutions Arena for the 2011 season.
-In 2017, the arena was used for the home games of the Salt Lake Screaming Eagles, a team in the Indoor Football League that used fan interaction to help run the team.

-2002 Winter Olympics and Paralympics
+Winter Olympics and Paralympics

 The arena served as one of the venues for ice hockey during the 2002 games, with events spread out during six days in 31 sessions.
 The indoor facility was capable of holding 8,400 spectators, plus press members, during the competitions.
 96.7% of available tickets were sold, for a total of 230,657 spectators witnessing events in the arena.
-During the 2002 Winter Paralympics the arena hosted the ice sledge hockey events.
+During the 2002 Winter Paralympics, the arena hosted the sled hockey tournament.

+In July 2024, Salt Lake City–Utah were awarded the 2034 Winter Olympics.
+Maverik Center is expected to host figure skating and short track speed skating.

 Concerts

+Prince performed Oct, 4, 1997, during the inaugural concert at the E-Center, now called the Maverik Center in West Valley City.

-As part of their performance at the arena on November 2, 1998, Phish performed Pink Floyd's Dark Side of the Moon album in its entirety.
-Depeche Mode performed at the arena three times: the first one was on July 23, 2001 during their Exciter Tour.
-The second one was on November 12, 2005 during their Touring the Angel.
-The third one was on August 25, 2009 during their Tour of the Universe, in front of a crowd of 6,601 people.
+As part of their performance at the arena on November 2, 1998, Phish performed Pink Floyd's The Dark Side of the Moon album in its entirety.
+Depeche Mode performed at the arena three times: the first one was on July 23, 2001, during their Exciter Tour.
+The second one was on November 12, 2005, during their Touring the Angel.
+The third one was on August 25, 2009, during their Tour of the Universe, in front of a crowd of 6,601 people.
 The 2009 show was recorded for the group's live albums project Recording the Universe.
 One Direction and Sam Smith performed in the arena in 2013 and 2015 respectively.